 - Make sure window wells are kept free from debris which will prevent water from draining.
 Consider installing window exhaust fans.

 - Make sure your clothes dryer is vented to the outdoors.

 - Fill a couple of cloth bags (roughly the size of a grocery bag) with calcium chloride and hang them from the ceiling to absorb moisture.

-Have you experienced flooding in your basement recently?
-What were your most successful tricks?
+Have you experienced a wet basement recently?
+What were the causes and solutions?
 Please share with us and the Almanac community.